jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 ## Part 3 — Returns and payment of tax

 ### 15 Taxable periods
-(1) A registered person's taxable period must be 1 of the following:
+(1) A registered person's taxable period must be one of the following:
   (a) a 6-month period, if subsection (2) applies:
   (b) a 2-month period:
   (c) a 1-month period, if subsection (3) or (4) applies.
-(2) A person's taxable period may be a 6-month period if (a) the person's taxable supplies in a 12-month period are no more, and are not likely to be more, than $500,000; and (b) the person applies to the Commissioner to pay on this basis.
+(2) A person's taxable period may be a 6-month period if— (a) the person's taxable supplies in a 12-month period are no more, and are not likely to be more, than $500,000; and (b) the person applies to the Commissioner to pay on this basis.
 (3) A person's taxable period may be a 1-month period if the person applies to the Commissioner to pay on that basis.
 (4) A person's taxable period must be a 1-month period if the person's taxable supplies in a 12-month period are more, or are likely to be more, than $24,000,000.
-(5) For the purposes of subsections (2) and (4),
+(5) For the purposes of subsections (2) and (4),—
   (a) the 12-month period is a period that starts on the first day of a month and ends on the last day of a month:
-  (b) the amount of a person's taxable supplies does not include the amount of taxable supplies arising as part of
+  (b) the amount of a person's taxable supplies does not include the amount of taxable supplies arising as part of—
     (i) the ending, including a premature ending, of a taxable activity carried on by the person:
     (ii) a substantial and permanent reduction in the size or scale of a taxable activity carried on by the person:
     (iii) the replacement of plant or a capital asset used in a taxable activity carried on by the person: